 In his painting, Renoir used color and light to unify the image, as did the other Impressionist painters.

 Matisse was a 20th century painter who made use of pattern (and repetition) in his work.
 At the link page, click on State Hermitage Museum, St. Petersburg, Russia, 50 works, and go to painting numbers 17, 18 and 19 for good examples of his use of patterns.

 In this etching by Morandi, he used cross-hatching - more than one layer of strokes, going in perpendicular directions.
-(On this web link, click on Figure 7, which is the 7th image down on the right side.)

-The 20th century modernist, Paul Klee, used line often to lead the eye through the image, and to unify it.
+The 20th century modernist, Paul Klee, used line often to lead the viewer's eye through the image, and to unify it.

 Titian is an example of a traditional painter, an "Old Master."
 He worked in 16th century Italy, and was concerned with representational imagery, traditional illusory space, line, value, naturalistic color, and gradual shading and modeling of forms.